 - If you are in your own social bubble far from the pool and any transit routes, masks are not required.

 - Our guards are instructed to enforce our rules for everyone’s safety.
 Please be respectful of their position and responsible to their instruction.
 We stand behind our guards’ decisions.

 - Group locations for congregating are under the south ramada, north ramada and north lawn.
 A maximum of ten people should be held to for these locations.
 The east deck for single or duo-lane swimmers is convenient.
 Please do not “camp” on the west deck, as it is a transit area and guard location.

 - The children’s wading pool must be used by one family/isolating group at a time.

 - Be respectful in and out of the water, maintaining six or more feet from those who are not in your own group.

 Finally, if you have been enjoying the pool for several hours, and notice that the pool population is at or near the limits, please consider curtailing your time and returning another day, to share the resource with other members.

-Every page of this website may be out of date, but we’re slowly working getting them in line with this new paradigm.
+Every page of this website may become dated as the pandemic progresses, but we’re slowly working on keeping them updated.
 Documents related to our modified operating procedures will be updated here.
 As always with these unusual conditions, procedures and protections are subject to change or further modification.
 We appreciate your patience and understanding as we all navigate through this.
 Our lifeguards’ attention and crucial mission to safeguard swimming is paramount, and any conflict resulting in distraction from this process will be found in favor of the guard.
 Thank you for your support of our guards!

 Further CTAP Statements of policy and operations concerning COVID-19 (PDFs open in new page/tab):